+2. Economics

-2. Economics edits required: Students in the Department of Political Science: 8 credits
+Number of credits required: Students in the Department of Political Science: 8 credits or more or more

-Number of credits required: Students in the Department of Political Science: 8 credits or more Students in the Department of Economics: 36 credits or more Students in the Department of Global Political Economy: 22 credits or more
+Students in the Department of Economics: 36 credits or more Students in the Department of Global Political Economy: 22 credits

 All students must enroll in "Introduction to Microeconomics" and "Introduction to Macroeconomics" for a total of 4 credits.